Skip to content

 • strategy: Strategy class or instance.
 Also supports passing an on_bar function (functional style).

-• symbol: Symbol or list of symbols.
+• symbols: Preferred parameter.
+Symbol or list of symbols.

 • initial_cash: Initial cash (default 1,000,000.0).